ilyakatz/data-migrate/README.md

 [Andrew J Vargo](http://github.com/ajvargo) Andrew was the original creator and maintainer of this project!

-[Jeremy Durham](http://jeremydurham.com/) for fleshing out the idea with me, and providing guidance.
+[Jeremy Durham](http://jeremydurham.com/) for fleshing out the idea and providing guidance.

 You!
 Yes, you.
 Thanks for checking it out.